In this format, you must travel to a test centre to undertake your exam, where you'll be supervised in-person by an exam invigilator.

-An online calculator will also be available if you do not have access to a suitable calculator.
+An online calculator will also be available if you don't have access to a suitable one.

-Before entering your exam room, you will be given an erasable whiteboard for any note-taking during your exam.
-To ensure exam questions and answers are not recorded or shared, this whiteboard will be collected and cleaned after you have finished your exam.
+Before entering your exam room, you'll be given an erasable whiteboard for any notetaking during your exam.
+To make sure exam questions and answers are not recorded or shared, this whiteboard will be collected and cleaned after you've finished the exam.

-You will also have access to an online scratch pad for quick workings during your exam.
+You'll also have access to an online scratch pad for quick calculations during the exam.